-Yes, it is possible to polish quartz countertops in such a way.
-However, unfortunately, we have to mention that it isn’t as easy as you’d like.
-You can’t, or at least shouldn’t do it at home.
+Yes, it’s possible to polish quartz countertops in such a way as to repair scratches and stains.
+However, unfortunately, we have to mention that it isn’t as easy as you’d like it to be.
+You can’t, or at least shouldn’t, do it at home.

 We’re talking about giving quartz a new surface finish, repeating what was done in the factory.
 The stains and discolorations will be gone, not because they were removed, but because a tiny fraction of the surface will be removed.

 Only it’s harder to resurface quartz.
-It takes more time, it takes more experience, equipments that are more expensive, and in the end, it might not be worth it, since some chemical stains in quartz are able to go really deep.
+It takes more time, it takes more experience, pieces of equipment that are more expensive, and in the end, it might not be worth it, since some chemical stains in quartz are able to go really deep.
 That doesn’t mean resurfacing your quartz isn’t a good fix, it might be, but it should be your last resource call.

 As you’ve noticed, polishing quartz is not a do-it-yourself task.
-Luckily, most of your quartz related problems will be solved with cleaning, so don’t give up hopes just yet.
+Luckily, most of your quartz-related problems will be solved with cleaning, so don’t give up hope just yet.

 Count on professionals to help you

-If you’re having trouble with your quartz or natural stone surfaces and you live around Sarasota in Florida, you can count on our help.
+If you’re having trouble with your quartz or natural stone surfaces and you live around Sarasota in Florida, you can count on us to help you.
 Just reach out to us and our stone and quartz experts will be happy to help you.

 To give your quartz countertop its old shine back, make a mix of 1 part vinegar 3 parts water.
 With the help of a spray bottle and a microfiber cloth, spray the mixture on the countertop and polish it until you get the shine you want.